FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

-In practice, there may be additional steps before the Search, e.g. when the Manager configures the traffic profile (either on the Measurer or on its tester sub-component directly) and performs a warmup (if the test procedure requires one).
+In practice, there may be additional steps before the Search, e.g. when the Manager configures the traffic profile (either on the Measurer or on its tester sub-component directly) and performs a warm-up (if the tester or the test procedure requires one).

 It is the responsibility of the Measurer implementation to uphold any requirements and assumptions present in MLRsearch specification,